UPDATED JUNE 19, 2023

 If you’ve never taken part in an organized swim practice before, please read this intro to swim etiquette.
 You should also bring a towel, swim goggles, swim cap, and swimsuit; there is no need to bring a kickboard, pull buoy, or flippers.

 We recommend arriving 10-20 minutes early for your first LPZ practice.
-Tell the Gatekeeper you are there for the “LPZ” practice.
-The Gatekeeper will introduce you to the LPZ coach.
+Tell the gatekeeper you are there for the “LPZ” practice.
+The gatekeeper will introduce you to the LPZ coach.
 Please tell the coach your swimming experience and whether you know how to read a swim workout.

 Finally, a very special thank you to Heritage of Pride (NYC Pride) for providing $2,500 in grant funding through their Pride Gives Back Grant Program to help us restart this program and offer it for free in the Spring of 2021.